motses/NeatUploader/README.md

     public $helpers = array("NeatUploader.NeatUploader");
     ```

-5. Create the datatable *documents* for the Document model (where you are going to store original filenames and actual filename with columns:
+5. Create the datatable *uploads* for the Document model (where you are going to store original filenames and actual filename with columns:

  id *int(11)*
  ref *varchar(255)*